 For this Informatica Stored Procedure Transformation example, we created a Non-reusable Session.
-In order to create Non-reusable Session, Please navigate to Tasks Menu and select the Create option as shown below.
+To create Non-reusable Session, Please navigate to Tasks Menu and select the Create option.

 Please provide a unique name for this session.
 Here, we are naming it as s_StoredProc.
-Once you click on the Create button, a new window called Mappings will be opened.
-Here you have to select the mapping that you want to associate with this session i.e., m_Storedproc.
+Once you click on the Create button, a new window called Mappings will open.
+Here you have to select the Mapping that you want to associate with this session, i.e., m_Storedproc.

 Double click on the Session task will open the Edit Tasks window.
 Within Properties Tab

 $Source connection value: This property will store the relational source information in the $Source variable.
 So, click on the Arrow we marked below, and select the Informatica Source as the source information.